-Restaurants in Paris can vary significantly from the tiny brasserie on a quiet street to 3-star Michelin restaurants in the fanciest part of town.
-Prices in France already include all taxes, and tips to the server are not required.
-Most French people usually leave only leave a couple of euros, because the waiter is expected to earn a full salary through his employer.
+Restaurants across France can vary significantly from the tiny brasserie on a quiet street to 3-star Michelin restaurants in the fanciest part of town.
+Prices already include all taxes, and tips to the server are not required.

 For a Frenchman in North America, he will be surprised to see taxes and tips added to the bill, while the American in France will be amazed by how “cheap” it seems compared to what he was expecting.